 One of the unique features of the work of the International Law Association, including the national branches, is the work of our Committees.
-Currently, the American Branch has eighteen Committees headed by a Chair or Co-Chairs.
+Currently, the American Branch has twenty Committees and Study Groups headed by a Chair or Co-Chairs.

 Committee projects are diverse, ranging from multi-year academic studies (such as the recent book-length treatment of law of the sea terms and concepts undertaken by the Branch’s Law of the Sea Committee), to shorter academic analyses, to advocacy work (such as amicus briefs or congressional testimony about treaties or legislation).

 The American Branch encourages its members to propose new Committees or to propose projects to be undertaken by an existing Committee.
 Contact either of the Branch’s Co-Directors of Studies, Peter Yu or Jennifer Trahan.

 Currently, there are also twenty-three ILA Committees and ten Study Groups at the international level.
 For specific information, visit the Committees section of the ILA website.